balena-io-experimental/etcherpro-testing/README.md

 This should be run on a computer attached to an EtcherPro running the latest release in the EtcherPro flowzone deployment automatic tests.

+## Requirements

+For this project to work, you need to run EtcherPro software `v1.3.4` or above.

+## Dependencies

+This project relies on `Playwright` with electon Chrome Debugging Port capability.
+At the time of creating this project, this only exists in an [unmerged branch](https://github.com/ZFail/playwright/tree/electron-connect-over-cdp).

+These dependencies have been included in the [deps](./deps/) folder for ease of use.

 ## Setting up

 ### Installing dependencies